Azure/azure-sdk-for-python/sdk/confidentialledger/azure-confidentialledgertools-receiptverification/README.md

 ### Additional client libraries

-Please find below other Confidential Ledger client libraries for Python that are more suitable for general usage:

- that can be used to administer and perform operations on Azure Confidential Ledgers:
+Please find below other Confidential Ledger client libraries for Python that are more suitable for general usage and that can be used to administer and perform operations on Azure Confidential Ledgers:

 * [Azure Confidential Ledger Management Client Library][confidential_ledger_mgmt_src]: to adminster and manager Azure Confidential Ledger resources
 * [Azure Confidential Ledger Client Library][confidential_ledger_client_src]: to perform operations on Azure Confidential Ledger applications